What does this measure?

 The majority of ZIP codes feature a higher percentage of family versus non-family households, with the exception of downtown Erie ZIPs 16501, 16502, and 16507 in which non-family households are the majority.

 Despite the population decrease experienced by Erie County as a whole, the overall number of households increased over the analysis time period.
-Since 2009, households have increased by +2,819 to a total of 110,377, a +2.6% rise.
+Since 2009, households have increased by +2,492 to a total of 110,050, a +2.3% rise.
+It should be noted that between 2017 and 2018 Erie County saw the first drop occur in the number of households since 2009, a difference of -0.3% representing -327 households.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Demographics: Households topic are:

 This indicator measures the the average number of people in individual households in a geographic area, including family members, non-family members and children.
-The trend for Average Household Size is down and worse in 2017, with a reported decrease of -0.02 within the County.This rate drops Erie County further from the Pennsylvania state average household size of 2.5.
+The trend for Average Household Size is down and worse from 2017 to 2018, with a reported decrease of -0.02 within the County.This rate drops Erie County further from the Pennsylvania state average household size of 2.5.

 This indicator measures the percentage of single-parent families with children, as a percent of all families with children under 18.
-The trend for Single Parent Families is down and better for 2017 with a reported decrease of -0.23% within the County.
+The trend for Single Parent Families is up and worse from 2017 to 2018 with a reported increase of +1.5% within the County.

 How does Erie compare to its Peers?